Is ageism undermining your job search? Here's how to "age-proof" your efforts

 Upgrade your email address

-Older workers are sometimes seen as lacking technical savvy or being behind technical trends.
+Older workers are sometimes seen as lacking technical know-how or being behind technical trends.
 Don't give employers a reason to believe you might fit this stereotype.
 Ditch your outdated AOL or Hotmail email account for a free, professional-looking Gmail address that incorporates your name.

 Provide your mobile number